artsy/artsy.github.io/_posts/2017-04-30-React-Native-for-iOS-devs.markdown

 ## Node.js

-There are two main environments for writing JavaScript in: the browser, and inside Node.
+Next to React Native, there are two main environments for writing JavaScript in: the browser, and inside Node.
 Node is the JavaScript runtime from Google Chrome (called V8, their version of JavaScriptCore) with a UNIX-like baseline set of APIs.

-It provides relatively few APIs, it is expected that you would use a node module for anything particularly high level. the principal being that a standard library (like Foundation in iOS) is always going to be out of date, and incompatible with what web-browsers ship.
+It provides relatively few APIs, it is expected that you would use an NPM module for anything particularly high level.
+The principal being that a standard library (like Foundation in iOS) is always going to be out of date, and incompatible with what web-browsers ship.

-A node module is a set of JavaScript files with a particular structure.
+An NPM module is a set of JavaScript files with a particular structure.
 Generally, there is a `package.json` to describe the library, and an `index.js` with the code for the library.
-Libraries can be as small as a single-function to typical a "XYZKit" you would expect from CocoaPods.
+Libraries can be as small as a single-function to typical a "XYZKit" you would expect from a CocoaPod.
 As JavaScript tends to be bundled and minified based on code used, developers mainly worry about the overall file-size of their library.
 You would use a package manager like NPM or Yarn to manage these dependencies.
 Node modules have the unique, and dangerous idea of allowing multiple versions of the same library to exist inside your application.
 This "fixes" the problem of dependency hell, at the cost of potential runtime issues.
 Here's a full [explanation of the pattern][npm-deps].

 When writing JavaScript with React Native, you are using node modules, but _strictly speaking_ you are not writing a node app.
 The code that you write is executed inside JavaScriptCore and so doesn't have access to the UNIX-like API from node.